OpaCodes/World-A/Journal.md

 Second, I'm going to add a video guide and provide reading content.

-Third, I'm going refine the video player which I (accidentally) broke.
+Third, I'm going to refine the video player which I (accidentally) broke.

 Fourth, I'm going to drink water.